 - The location and type of pain may differ.
 Pain symptoms are different for each person.
 Women having angina or a heart attack often describe their chest pain as crushing, or they say it feels like pressure, squeezing, or tightness.
 Women also may also have pain in the chest or the neck and throat.

 - Mental stress is more likely to trigger angina pain in women than in men.

 - Other symptoms common for women include nausea, vomiting, shortness of breath, abdominal pain, sleep problems, tiredness, and lack of energy.

 What do women need to know about diagnosis and treatment?

 - Ask about important diagnostic tests.
-Doctors may be less likely to refer women for diagnostic tests for coronary heart disease.
-When women go to the hospital for heart symptoms, they may be more likely than men to experience delays receiving an initial EKG, are less likely to receive care from a heart specialist during hospitalization, and are less likely to receive certain types of treatments and medicines.
-Younger women are more likely than men to be misdiagnosed and sent home from the emergency department after cardiac events that occur from undiagnosed and untreated vascular heart disease.
+Healthcare providers may be less likely to refer women for diagnostic tests for coronary heart disease.
+When women go to the hospital for heart-related symptoms, they may be more likely than men to experience delays receiving an initial EKG, less likely to receive care from a heart specialist during hospitalization, and less likely to receive some treatments and medicines.
+Younger women are more likely than men to be misdiagnosed and sent home from the emergency department after cardiac events caused by undiagnosed and untreated microvascular heart disease.

 - Ask about treatment options that are effective for men and women.
-Women may be less likely than men to receive aspirin, statins, and beta blockers for treating their heart disease.
+Women may be less likely than men to receive aspirin, statins, and beta blockers for treating heart disease.
 Although women may be as likely as men to benefit from a pacemaker or a defibrillator, women are less likely to receive these treatments for complications of coronary heart disease.
-Women may be less likely to receive some heart treatments such as percutaneous coronary intervention or coronary artery bypass grafting than men are, even though research shows that both men and women can benefit from these procedures.
+Women may be less likely to receive some heart treatments such as percutaneous coronary intervention or coronary artery bypass grafting, even though research shows that both men and women benefit from these procedures.